qk693516337/Kemono-Downloader/readme.md

     - `Nami` (simple character)
     - `(Boa Hancock)~` (aliases for one character, session folder "Boa Hancock", adds `(Boa Hancock)` to `Known.txt`)
     - `(Vivi, Uta)` (distinct characters, session folder "Vivi Uta", adds `Vivi` and `Uta` separately to `Known.txt`)
+  - A "⤵️ Add to Filter" button (near the `Known.txt` management UI) allows you to quickly populate this field by selecting from your existing `Known.txt` entries via a popup with search and checkbox selection.
   - See "Advanced `Known.txt` and Character Filtering" for full details.
   - **Filter Scopes:**
     - `Files`